selimboudaga/iPhone-15-pro/README.md

 Here’s a preview of the website:

 ![Website Preview](.public/assets/images/iphone15.png))
-Click the link to see a live Demo: [Link Text](https://i-phone-15-pro-five.vercel.app/)
+Click the link to see a live Demo: https://i-phone-15-pro-five.vercel.app/

 ---